thatguystone/debs/README.md

 ## Todo

-1. Include an example of my repo config with mini-dinstall, .dput.cf, .sbuildrc
+1. Include an example of my repo config with mini-dinstall, .dput.cf